BlueHealth has increased understanding of how urban blue spaces can affect people’s wellbeing.

 ‘Blue infrastructure’ refers to the network of natural and man-made aquatic environments that provide a range of services, such as transportation and fresh water provision.

 To date, there has been no systematic attempt to detail the potential impacts of blue infrastructure on health promotion and disease prevention, nor to develop guidelines on how health should be considered when developing blue infrastructure interventions.

-The research team will assess the effects of large scale projects such as dockland regeneration in Estonia and flood-proofing in the Netherlands, as well as smaller initiatives like canal cycle paths in Italy and coastal walking here in the UK.
+The research team assessed the effects of large scale projects such as dockland regeneration in Estonia and flood-proofing in the Netherlands, as well as smaller initiatives like canal cycle paths in Italy and coastal walking here in the UK.

-The study will also explore how virtual aquatic and coastal environments could be used in hospitals in Sweden and the UK to improve patients’ wellbeing.
+The study also explored how virtual aquatic and coastal environments could be used in hospitals in Sweden and the UK to improve patients’ wellbeing.